SirIsarck/SunChainDocker/README.md

 - Conclusion

+Even though we have a general master meter outside, every home or office that wants to use our power will buy a small smart-meter of their own.
+This small meter comes with:
+– real-time energy usage details
+– an AI layer that analyzes and predicts consumption
+– a built-in barcode for easy, direct payments.

 The SunChain Smart Hub Meter will be a centralized hub with decentralized control, powered by AI for intelligent energy management, and fully integrated with blockchain for transparency, pay-as-you-go billing, and investor trust.